 For Your Body

-For more tips on what clothing to wear, check out this guide from REI: “What to Wear Cross-Country Skiing.”
+For more guidance on dressing for cross-country skiing, check out REI’s updated guide, “What to Wear Cross-Country Skiing.”

 On Your Head